 Did you know that you can receive cash or a prize simply for writing letters to magazines?
 Most magazines reward those who write letters that are interesting enough to make it into print.
 Often with gifts and sometimes with monetary rewards.
 Very few readers actually take the time write in too, so chances are, a well written letter is likely to be featured.

 - Why should you consider sending a letter to a magazine?

 - How to make money by writing letters to magazines

-- How much money could you make?
+- How much money could you make writing letters to magazines?

-- Our list of magazines
+- Our list of magazines you could try

-In fact, if you write in with something really extraordinary or salacious you might get a call from one of the journalists who will write your story for you and give you even more money for it.
+In fact, if you write in with something really extraordinary (dare we say salacious) you might get a call from one of the journalists, who will offer to write your story for you and give you even more rewards for the privilege.

 - More popular and sensational life stories can earn up to £1000, with extra money for photos.

 Step 1: Choose the reward you want

 - Did your pet get into a bit of a scrape recently?